 Oldfield Common Juniper produces an edible fruit.
 The consistency of the fruit when ripe is soft, mealy, and sweet with resinous flesh.
 The fruit has been traditionally made into a syrup, flavor for gin, and spicing up culinary dishes.
-Medicinally, the fruit was used as a diuretic, rheumatic pains, scurvy, and fevers.
-Juniper was burned in the Middle Ages to cleanse the air and ward off Plague.
+Medicinally, the fruit was used as a diuretic and to treat rheumatic pains, scurvy, and fevers.
+Juniper was burned in the Middle Ages to cleanse the air and ward off the Plague.

 Does not tolerate wildfires because the resinous and flammable foliage.